-The President of the United States has called for a Quadrennial Energy Review (QER) and has appointed the Department of Energy's Energy Policy and Systems Analysis (DOE/EPSA) Office to lead an area on energy resilience.
+The President of the United States announced the formation of a White House Task Force-cochaired by the Director of the Office of Science and Technology Policy and the Director of the Domestic Policy Council and comprising 22 Federal agencies and offices with equities in energy-to develop the Quadrennial Energy Review (QER).
+The President further directed the Department of Energy (DOE) to provide analytical support for the QER and to help manage the interagency process through a secretariat at DOE which was assigned to the Office of Energy Policy and Systems Analysis (DOE/EPSA).
 EPSA's role is to deliver unbiased energy analysis to the DOE's leadership on existing and prospective energy-related policies, focusing in part on integrative analysis of energy systems.
-This report is written to inform DOE/EPSA as they write the energy resilience section of the QER.
-It includes a general resilience metric framework and procedures for analyzing, quantifying, and planning for resilience of energy infrastructure systems.
+This report is written to inform DOE/EPSA, as they write the energy resilience section of the QER, and the DOE Office of Electricity Delivery and Energy Reliability, which leads efforts to ensure a resilient, reliable, and flexible electricity system and securing the US energy infrastructure against all hazards; reducing the impact of disruptive events; and responding to and facilitating recovery from energy disruptions.
+This report includes a general resilience metric framework and procedures for analyzing, quantifying, and planning for resilience of energy infrastructure systems.
 Additionally, the report provides use cases regarding electricity, petroleum, and natural gas to provide tangible examples of how these resilience metrics can be put into practical use.

 Our nation's emergence as one of the world's most productive and innovative economies reflects broad access to abundant, reliable, and cheap energy.
 Unfortunately, the threats to our energy infrastructure, both natural and man-made, continue to grow.
 Recent events such as "Superstorm" Sandy and the 2011 Tohoku earthquake/tsunami in Japan caused major losses in human life and infrastructure, with prolonged recovery and financial impacts.
 Our nation faces significant risk from prolonged electrical outages.
-For example, problems with the power grid now cost the economy at least \$150 billion per year and have been trending upward.
+For example, problems with the power grid now cost the economy at least \$150 billion per year1 and have been trending upward.

 In February 2013, the President strengthened and broadened our national position on critical infrastructure resilience by implementing Presidential Policy Directive 21 (PPD-21), Critical Infrastructure Security and Resilience.
 The directive applies to all critical infrastructures, but calls out energy infrastructures as being uniquely critical due to the enabling functions they provide across all other critical infrastructures.
 This document goes on to define resilience as "the ability to prepare for and adapt to changing conditions and withstand and recover rapidly from disruptions.
-Resilience includes the ability to withstand and recover from deliberate attacks, accidents, or naturally occurring threats or incidents."
-As an important step in avoiding conflict with well established reliability metrics and associated regulations, we have constrained our definition of resilience to high-consequence, low-probability events.
-Consequences, as stated in PPD-21, reflect social welfare.
-They go beyond the ability of a system to operate and address the vitality of our national safety, prosperity, and well-being.
+Resilience includes the ability to withstand and recover from deliberate attacks, accidents, or naturally occurring threats or incidents."2 As an important step in avoiding conflict with well established reliability metrics and associated regulations, we have constrained our definition of resilience to high-consequence, low-probability events.
+Consequences, as stated in